-During this stage kittens sleeps for large parts of the day, and movement is limited to crawling towards their mother for warmth and milk.
+During this stage kittens sleep for large parts of the day, and movement is limited to crawling towards their mother for warmth and milk.
 Purring and other vocal traits are evident, as is the repetitive pawing cats exhibit in later life.

 When kittens are born they can barely move or hear, and their eyes are completely closed.
 At around 5 days old, the kittens will begin to open their eyes.
 Their umbilical cord will drop off around one week after birth.
 This is also the time when they start to gain between 10g to 30g each day.